davidnalesnik/lilypond-roman-numeral-tool/README.md

 ## How is it used?

-To make the code available to your LilyPond file, you can either copy the code in `roman_numeral_analysis_tool.ily` directly into the file, or you can add `\include "roman_numeral_analysis_tool.ily"` to the head (assuming that both files are in the same directory.)
-The two methods do the same thing, but including the file is a good way to keep your `.ly` file uncluttered.
+To make this tool available to your LilyPond file, you can either copy the code in `roman_numeral_analysis_tool.ily` directly into upit `ly` file, or you can add `\include "roman_numeral_analysis_tool.ily"` to the head (assuming that both files are in the same directory).
+The two methods do the same thing, but using `include` is a good way to keep your `.ly` file uncluttered.

+Roman numerals may be created wherever markups are allowed.
+When adding an analysis to music, however, it is strongly recommended that you create your analysis within a `Lyrics` context.

-The file creates a markup command for which the syntax is
+Symbols are created by the `rN` command, for which the syntax is as follows:

 `\markup \rN { ...list of symbols... }`

-List symbols in this order (as needed): Roman numeral or note-name, quality, top number of inversion symbol, bottom number, "/" (if secondary function), Roman numeral or note-name.
-Usually, you can skip unnecessary items, though a spacer may be needed in some cases.
-Use "" as the initial symbol to start with the quality or inversion, for example.
+Between the curly brackets, list the components of a single Roman numeral in the following order (as needed): Roman numeral or note-name, quality, figured- bass numbers from top to bottom, `/` (for a secondary function), tonicized Roman numeral or note-name.
+Usually, you can skip unnecessary items, though including an empty string (`""`) as a spacer may be needed in some ambiguous cases.

 Preceding or following a symbol with English alterations (`f`, `s`, `ff`, `ss`, `x`, `n`) will attach accidentals: `fVII` &#x2192;
 "flat VII"; `svi` &#x2192; "sharp vi"; `Af` &#x2192; A-flat;
-`As` &#x2192; A-sharp
+`As` &#x2192; A-sharp.

 Qualities: use `o` for diminished, `h` for half-diminished, `+` for augmented, `f` for flat; other indications are possible such as